Hepatitis C And Liver Transplant

 Procedure for Liver Transplant

-hepatitis c and liver transplant procedure itself are complex and typically take between six to twelve hours.
+Hepatitis C and liver transplant procedure itself are complex and typically take between six to twelve hours.
 Here’s what to expect during the surgery:

 • Anesthesia: General anesthesia ensures that the patient is completely asleep and pain-free during the procedure.